pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 such variations are quite achievable by chance.

 There are, however, two interesting cases, both for `counts`, where "modulo big prime" and `CRC32` produced exceptionally good results, both differing from the mean value by over 3&sigma; positively.
-The point for `CRC32` (number `7`) didn't even fit into the graph, so far to the right it is positioned.
+These points didn't even fit into the graph, so far to the right they were positioned.
 Why this happens and whether it means that these two hash functions are better then the others for any Life simulation, I don't know.
 Perhaps some mathematically inclined reader can answer this.

+These statistics are applicable to **Java 7**, because the results of hash functions are shuffled the way **Java 7** does it.
+However, the results without shuffling are similar.

 Note on the test data
 ---------------------